rancher/fleet-docs/docs/ref-fleet-yaml.md

   clusterGroup: group1
   # Resources will not be deployed in the matched clusters if doNotDeploy is true.
   doNotDeploy: false
+  # Drift correction removes any external change made to resources managed by Fleet.
+It performs a helm rollback, which uses
+  # a three-way merge strategy by default.
+  # It will try to update all resources by doing a PUT request if force is enabled.
+Three-way strategic merge might fail when updating
+  # an item inside of an array as it will try to add a new item instead of replacing the existing one.
+This can be fixed by using force.
+  # Keep in mind that resources might be recreated if force is enabled.
+  # Failed rollback will be removed from the helm history unless keepFailHistory is set to true.
+  correctDrift:
+    enabled: false
+    force: false #Warning: it might recreate resources if set to true
+    keepFailHistory: false

 # dependsOn allows you to configure dependencies to other bundles.
 The current bundle
 # will only be deployed, after all dependencies are deployed and in a Ready state.